Dissecting environmental effects with eccentric gravitational wave sources

 where $\dot{f}_{\rm p}$ is the chirp induced directly from the semi-major axis perturbations.
 The precise meaning of $\delta e$ is the difference of eccentricity between the perturbed and unperturbed binary at a given frequency $f$, which we set here to be zero at merger.
 This quantity is thoroughly discussed in \cite{pedo} (though see also \cite{2020deme,2022chandramouli}) and is determined by the interaction of both eccentricity and semi-major axis perturbations, as well as the relation between the two in the GW driven regime (Eq. \ref{eq:ge}).
 It reads:

 which at lowest order in eccentricity reduces to:

-Note that this is already an integrated quantity and in the general case the total dephasing can pick up contributions that, schematically, are of the form $\int {\rm d}f$ as well as $\int(\int {\rm d}f){\rm d}f$.
+{where $e_0(f)$ denotes the unperturbed eccentricity, which decays as a function of $f$ due to the emission of GW.
+Note that in this paper we will express results in terms of both $e_0(f)$, i.e. the eccentricity of the binary over the binary chirp, as well as $e_0(f_0)$, i.e. the eccentricity of the binary at a given reference frequency $f_0$.} The perturbation $\delta e$ is already an integrated quantity and in the general case the total dephasing can pick up contributions that, schematically, are of the form $\int {\rm d}f$ as well as $\int(\int {\rm d}f){\rm d}f$.
 This can interact with the particular form of the Fourier coefficients in interesting ways, as explored in Section \ref{sec:phenom}.